uo-lca/CalRecycleLCA/vs/LCIAToolAPI/README.md

 Deployment Instructions
 -----------------------
 1. Build solution (..\CalRecycleLCA.sln), Release configuration
 2. Publish project, LCIAToolAPI.
 A publishing profile must first be configured.
 FTP is used at UCSB to publish to a test server.
-The profile is saved as LCIAToolAPI\Properties\PublishProfiles\kbcalr.pubxml
+The profile is saved as LCIAToolAPI\Properties\PublishProfiles\kbcalr.pubxml.
+4. Edit web.config in the publish destination.
+In the connection string with name=UsedOilLCAContext, change the Data Source to the name of the server hosting a deployed database (see database deployment instructions in ..\..\Database\README).
+4. In the deployed database, add user IIS APPPOOL\DefaultAppPool and grant it connect, read, and write privileges to the database.

 Usage Instructions
 ------------------